danielljohnson/markets-demo/README.md

 markets-demo
 ============

-create mysql database using schema.sql in markets-api
+create a mysql database using schema.sql in markets-api

-install node modules in both markets-api and markets-ui directories and then install the follwing globally
+install the node modules in both markets-api and markets-ui directories and then install the follwing globally

     npm install -g cucumber
     npm install -g mocha-phantomjs phantomjs

 install selenium and chrome driver (see selenium website for details), add to system path

+install markets-ui vendor files using bower

+	bower install

 set baseUrl in markets-ui/test/webdriverjs/test.js and markets-ui/test/casperjs/test.js